 Saudi Arabia

 Saudi Arabia is one of the major Middle Eastern players in the pharmaceutical industry.
-It is a country that is inclined towards innovation and expensive branded products, and accounts for the largest market share within the MENA region.
+It is a country that is inclined towards innovation and expensive branded products, and accounts for the largest market share within the biosimilars in MENA region.
 It is also a member of the Gulf Cooperation Council (GCC) that follows its own centralized procedures, in which different authorities are involved.
 The Gulf Health Council (GHC) acquires pharmaceutical products with proven efficacy, quality and safety.
 The Gulf Central Committee for Drug Registration (GCC-DR) oversees a range of procedures- from manufacturing site registration to post-marketing surveillance.

 The Saudi Food and Drug Authority (SFDA) reviews and approves the biologic product, and its price, before it enters the market.
 The SFDA regulatory framework follows the United States (U.S.) FDA and the European Medicines Agency (EMA) guidelines with specificities that accommodate for the local and regional (GCC) requirements.